learn-co-curriculum/react-hooks-redux-index-codealong/README.md

 ## Summary

-Ok, so we got our `Todos` component working simply by accessing the state from the store, and then iterating through the list in the `Todos` component.
+We got our `Todos` component working simply by accessing the state from the store, and then iterating through the list in the `Todos` component.